Rist8/NeuralNet/README.md

 # NeuralNet
-Backpropagation feed forward neural network written in c++
+Backpropagation feed forward neural network written in c++ with support of .ppm images as input

 Train data format should be: